Glossary

 Graphic 'Global Tokenization Market Reach in USD to 2029'

-Since all assets that have economic value and that can be traded can be tokenized, it is reasonable to consider that it is just a matter of time until tokenization’s reach is broad.
-At the same time, tokenized assets open the way for new business models.
+Since any asset with economic value and tradability can be tokenized, it's reasonable to assume that it's only a matter of time before tokenization becomes widespread.
+At the same time, tokenized assets open up possibilities for the emergence of new business models.

 Some of the most common examples of sectors that can use tokenization include the real estate market, securities market (such as stocks and bonds), art and collectible works market, precious metals market, commodities market, etc.